 Based on the operating history of the TRIGA reactor and fuel design, in addition to numerous NRC and Federal reviews the consequences of an incident at a TRIGA reactor are minimal.
-The are no unreviewed safety issues resulting from the continued operation of the Dow TRIGA research reactor, not the uprate in power level.
+The are no unreviewed safety issues resulting from the continued operation of the Dow TRIGA research reactor.